Best Racing Drones 2022: Top 10 Quadcopters for FPV Drone Racing in 2022

 Nicholas Horbaczewski, DRL Founder and CEO, says: "When we think about drone racing, it's a real-life video game experience.
 It's a few minutes long, so it's bite-sized content and perfect for online consumption."

-The DRL is planning a total of six FPV races for 2016 and has selected host countries for the US, New Zealand and Mexico.
+The DRL is planning several FPV races for 2022.
 DRL's website and YouTube Channel has plenty of exciting videos on the preparations for the current season, as well as individual pilots being portrayed here.
 The actual races will also be posted on DRL's website and YouTube Channel.

 As a special highlight for all fans of FPV Racing, the DRL also offers its own, free online game in addition to the live recordings .
 Just in time for every new race, the corresponding course can be tried out online by anyone.